IBM/optimize-procurement-and-inventory-with-ai/README.md

 One of the most important parts of being a retail store today, going against the likes of Amazon, Etsy, and other online stores is optimizing inventory.
 If you have too much inventory, you're losing money on the items that you have not sold.
-If you have too little, and customers expect you to have a certain item, the customer will lose their trust and go elsewhere to purchase that same item.
 Finding the perfect balance by predicting demand is ultimately an optimization problem, one fit for machine learning.

 Imagine that a large demand spike in cleaning supplies causes our inventory to be exhausted